How to Build Your Schufa Score in Germany: A Newcomer's 5-Step Guide

 Faster Deletion

-One-time payment delays are now deleted after 18 months instead of the previous 36.
+If you settle a one-time payment default quickly (within about 100 days) and have no other negative entries, it now drops off after 18 months instead of 36.
 A second chance comes sooner.

 Less Neighborhood Bias